teleprint-me/json-py-craft/README.md

 - Nested JSON data management.
 - Pythonic, easy-to-use interface with detailed documentation.

-## Contributing

-Contributions to JsonPyCraft are welcome!
-Please refer to our contributing guidelines for more information.

 ## License

 JsonPyCraft is released under the [GNU Affero General Public License](LICENSE).

-## Support and Contact
+## Contributing, Support, and Contact

 For support, feature requests, or contributions, feel free to open an issue or pull request.